japl-lang/JustAnotherJAPL/README.md

     string literals and multi-line comments and invalid usage of unknown tokens (for example UTF-8 runes)
 - Then, the tokens are fed into a parser.
-The parser recursively traverses the list of tokens coming from the lexer and builds a higher-level structure called an Abstract Syntax Tree-- or AST for short-- and also catches the rest of static or syntax errors such as illegal statement usage (for example return inside a function), malformed expressions and declarations and much more
+The parser recursively traverses the list of tokens coming from the lexer and builds a higher-level structure called an Abstract Syntax Tree-- or AST for short-- and also catches the rest of static or syntax errors such as illegal statement usage (for example return outside a function), malformed expressions and declarations and much more
 - After the AST has been built, it goes trough the optimizer.
 As the name suggests, this step aims to perform a few optimizations,
   namely: